 What business records you must keep?

 As a bookkeeper, you have to keep records of your company.
-The types of transaction record you store relies upon the tax responsibilities of your firm and the structure of your firm.
-That us, whether it is Sole Trading, Partnership, Trust or a company.
+The types of transaction records you store relies upon the tax responsibilities of your firm and the structure of your firm.
+That is, whether it is sole trading, a partnership, a trust, or a company.

 As per the guidelines of the Australian Taxation Office:

 - The records of firms can never be changed.
-Plus, they have to be stored in a manner that restrains the data from getting altered or the record maligned.
+Plus, they have to be stored in a manner that prevents the data from getting altered or the record maligned.

 - The firms are obliged to save most records for 5 years, beginning from when you arranged or acquired the records, or finished the transactions.